openstack/neutron/doc/source/admin/config-macvtap.rst

 * Only compute resources can be attached via macvtap.
 Attaching other resources like DHCP, Routers and others is not supported.
-Therefore run either OVS or linux bridge in VLAN or flat mode on the controller node.
+Therefore run either OVS in VLAN or flat mode on the controller node.

 * Instance migration requires the same values for the ``physical_interface_mapping`` configuration option on each compute node.